kacperfaber/Spencer.NET/README.md

 <br>

-### Changelog
+### Changelog [1.0.75]

-Optymalized constructor choosing process.
+Factory methods can take parameters.
+If container is assignable to `IContainer` parameter could not to be registered.

 <br>